 “Maitland, poor man, you’re marooned here like Crusoe—If you don’t look out you’ll be beached here for ever…” (32)

 I’m keeping this short because Concrete Island isn’t a book you should know much about before reading.
-It’s about a simple situation that unfolds in a bizarre way; it’s all about the little turns and surprises.
+It’s a simple situation that unfolds in a bizarre way.

 Overall: 4.7 It’s weird, creepy, and occasionally vulgar, but so well written.